joaogabrielfn/best-price/README.md

-# MelhorPreço
+# BestPrice

-O MelhorPreço é uma aplicação web para comparar preços de periféricos de tecnologia em diferentes lojas e acompanhar suas variações ao longo do tempo.
+BestPrice is a web application for comparing prices of technology peripherals across different stores and tracking their fluctuations over time.

-## Primeira versão
+## First Release

-- Pesquisar produtos
+- Search for products
-- Filtrar produtos por categoria
+- Filter products by category
-- Comparar ofertas de diferentes lojas
+- Compare offers from different stores
-- Destacar a oferta mais barata
+- Highlight the cheapest offer
-- Exibir o histórico de preços em gráficos
+- Display price history in charts

-## Tecnologias planejadas
+## Planned technologies

 - Java 21
 - Spring Boot